Security Rights and Aircraft Liens in Finland

 Definition of Aircraft and Registration Requirements

-Under the Finnish Aviation Act (864/2014), an aircraft is defined as a device deriving lift from air reactions rather than ground or water surfaces.
+Under the Finnish Aviation Act (864/2014), an aircraft is defined as a device deriving lift from air reactions rather than from ground or water surfaces.
 Aircraft with Finnish nationality must be registered in the Finnish Transport Register, managed by Traficom.
 Registration requirements include clear identification, even for aircraft under construction.

 Priority Claims and Security Rights

-The Aircraft Mortgage Act (211/1928) prioritizes claims, such as:
+The Aircraft Mortgage Act (211/1928) establishes a priority order for certain claims, including:

 - Claims secured by a creditor's right of retention.